Archangel-Systems/Tamiya-Transceiver/README.md

 # Tamiya-Transceiver
-Arduino Based transceiver system that controls everything that a Tamiya RC system uses.
+-- Arduino Based transceiver system that controls everything that a Tamiya RC system uses. --

-This is A Test For The Changes that Were Added to the project.
+This project includes 2 separate arduino devices:
+1.Transmitter (Remote): This is the remote control of the rc car.
+2.Car : This is the RC car itself.